-Digital Marketing Myths You Need To Stop Believing!
+Digital Marketing Myths You Need to Stop Believing

 Digital marketing is a field with a lot of unique challenges to wrap your head around.
 There are many facets to your digital marketing strategy, so it can sometimes be challenging to sort the facts from fiction.

-Yet, day in and day out we hear the same online marketing myths.
+Yet, day in and day out, we hear the same online marketing myths.
 Here are five ridiculous digital marketing myths and how you can avoid falling for them.

-Myth 5 — I need to rank #1 overall for (insert keyword here)!
+Myth 5 — I need to rank #1 overall for (insert keyword here).

 Kind of.
 While everything about ranking first overall in Google is great, it doesn’t just happen out of nowhere.
 You may be competing with some big, highly established companies.
-It’s not impossible to build yourself up with content and links and challenge the big guys for their top result on any given keywords, but it takes a lot of time, effort, and resources.
+It’s not impossible to build yourself up with content and links and challenge the big guys for their top results on any given keywords, but it takes a lot of time, effort, and resources.
 Let’s say you do all your SEO yourself.
 That makes it effectively free, but you’re spending your own valuable time tackling an enormous task.
 How many more leads could you generate by spending your time elsewhere?

 That’s not to say you shouldn’t try to rank higher for all your relevant keywords.
 Just make sure you’re dedicating your resources efficiently.
 It’s better to take care of your business and work on providing value to your customers than to embark on what may be a truly Sisyphean task.

-Myth 4 — I need to use (insert social media platform here)!
+Myth 4 — I need to use (insert social media platform here)